jpype-project/jpype/doc/userguide.rst

 Get Slice
   Arrays can be accessed using a slice like a Python list.
   The slice operator is  ``[start:stop:step]``.
-It should be noted that array slice are in fact views to the original array and thus any alteration to the slice will affect the original array.
-Array slices are clones when passed back to Java.
+It should be noted that array slice are in fact views to the original array so any alteration to the slice will affect the original array.
+Array slices are cloned when passed back to Java.
 To force a clone immediately, use the ``clone`` method.
   Please note that applying the slice operator to a slice produces a new slice.
 Thus there can sometimes be an ambiguity between multidimensional